Okmeque1/software/PythonSoft/Programs.md

 6 : BCONVERTER.PY : Binary Converter (INT ONLY)

-7 : TEXT EDITOR.PY : Text editor if notepad stops working for whatever reason

-8 : IMAGE DISPLAYER.PY : Use if the photos app is broken too
+7 : IMAGE DISPLAYER.PY : Use if the photos app is broken too

-9 : WORD PROCESSOR.PY : Procceses the word in a text file and tell you what word/position if is in.
+8 : WORD PROCESSOR.PY : Procceses the word in a text file and tell you what word/position if is in.

-10 : FACT.PY : Factorial numbers.
+9 : FACT.PY : Factorial numbers.

-11 : FIGURE.PY : Draws a figure based on the numbers of sides.3 = Triangle,4 = Square and whatnot.
+10 : FIGURE.PY : Draws a figure based on the numbers of sides.3 = Triangle,4 = Square and whatnot.

 ## Games :